trueangle/kotlin-native-aws-lambda-runtime/README.md

 and level refer to the article. https://aws.amazon.com/blogs/compute/introducing-advanced-logging-controls-for-aws-lambda-functions/

-To log lambda function code, use the global Log object with extension functions.
+Use the global Log object with extension functions.
 The log message accepts any object / primitive type.

 ```kotlin
 Log.trace(message: T?) // The most fine-grained information used to trace the path of your code's execution